NeuroTechX/ntx_slack_archive/general.md

  >Nice!
 Hopefully they deliver on this.
 The Aware is another ear EEG device and unfortunately the kickstater project stopped after they raises their money  <http://spectrum.ieee.org/the-human-os/biomedical/devices/wireless-earbuds-will-record-your-eeg-send-brainwave-data-to-your-phone>

+5/26/2017 12:19 AM

+ **marion** :

+ >I'd love to see the same form factor but with the battery not on the ear like the bose noise canceling earphones